darren4141/ICS3U1-ASSIGNMENT-1/README.md

 Task: input the user's choice of bubble tea, how many they would like, how much they would like to tip, etc

-This program took ~25 hours over the span of 1 week

 2000+ lines of code across 3 files